Frank Kermode: Career

 He began his academic career as a lecturer at King's College, Durham University, in 1947.
 He later taught at the University of Reading from 1949, where he produced the Arden edition of Shakespeare's The Tempest.
 He held professorships at the University of Manchester (1958) and the University of Bristol (1965), before being appointed to the Lord Northcliffe chair at University College London (UCL) in 1967.
 Under Kermode, the UCL English Department chaired a series of graduate seminars which broke new ground by introducing for the first time contemporary French critical theory to Britain.

 Kermode was a contributor for several years to the literary and political magazine Encounter and in 1965 became co-editor.
 He resigned within two years, once it became clear that the magazine was funded by the CIA.

 In 1974, Kermode took the position of King Edward VII Professor of English Literature at Cambridge University.
 He resigned the post in 1982, at least in part because of the acrimonious tenure debate surrounding Colin MacCabe.
 He then moved to Columbia University, where he was Julian Clarence Levi Professor Emeritus in the Humanities.
 In 1975–76 he held the Norton Lectureship at Harvard University.

 Awards and recognitions

 He was knighted in 1991.
-A few months before Kermode's death the scholar James Shapiro described him as "the best living reader of Shakespeare anywhere, hands down".
+A few months before Kermode's death, the scholar James Shapiro described him as "the best living reader of Shakespeare anywhere, hands down".

 Kermode died in Cambridge on 17 August 2010.

 Personal life

 Kermode was married twice.
 He was married to Maureen Eccles from 1947 to 1970.
 The couple had twins.
 His second marriage was to the American scholar Anita Van Vactor.
 The couple co-edited The Oxford Book of Letters (1995).

-In September 1996 he had boxes containing valuable books and manuscripts removed and destroyed in a dustcart by a Cambridge City Council refuse collection team (instead of the removal company employed to move them to another house).
+In September 1996, boxes containing valuable books and manuscripts were removed by Cambridge City Council refuse collectors (instead of the removal company employed to move them to another house) and were destroyed.
 He sued CCC for £20,000; the Council denied responsibility.